ryboe/dotfiles/README.md

 # dotfiles

-A bunch of Mac config files I'd rather not recreate
+A bunch of Mac config files I'd rather not recreate.